Why are dividends the best form of payment for contractors?

-Take the lowest possible salary, because salary payments are taxed with PAYE and National Insurance contributions.
-Then calculate your profit, and divide it up among shareholders according to the rules set up by your company's articles.
+The best tax strategy as a consultant is to take the lowest possible salary, because salary payments are taxed with PAYE and National Insurance contributions.
+To do this you calculate your company gross profit, apply corporation tax, and then dividend up the net profit (or shareholders funds) among the shareholders according to the rules set up by your company's articles.

 You can distribute dividends at any time.
 You just have to have money in the bank account to do so.
 But, beware, at the end of your tax year you must ensure that the total of all your dividends taken have been covered by profits earned by the company after all expenditure (including salaries) and corporation tax.
-If you pay dividends out of untaxed earnings, the Revenue will express its displeasure with your actions.
+Paying dividends out of untaxed earnings are illegal dividends, and against the law and you could face an investigation and severe penalties from HMRC.

 The decision to take dividends must be approved by the company shareholders in terms of the voting rights as specified in your company's articles.
-Most contractor companies distribute even amounts of ordinary shares: typically one spouse or partner has 50% and the other has 50% (sometimes, as is recommended, a tie-breaking share is given to someone close to the company in case the two partners fall out).
+Most contractor limited companies distribute even amounts of ordinary shares: typically one spouse or partner has 50% and the other has 50% (called dividend splitting or income splitting).
 In this case, each partner gets 50% of the profits.
-If you have a more complex shareholding structure, involving preference shares, or performance-related dividend awards, then you should simply follow the rules you set out in the company articles when you started it.

 You can hold a shareholders meeting to vote on dividends, but this is no longer required.
 You can simply agree among the shareholders to distribute them, and then note the amounts given out in the company's annual records and its accounts (a so-called 'dividend foil,' which is a simple receipt for the dividend paid, is sent out to each shareholder--please see our article on "Dividend Paperwork'' for how to handle this very simple paperwork).